Short- and Long-Term Effects & Health Risks of Marijuana

 CHS is more common among regular high-dose marijuana users than those who use only occasionally.10,11 Those who suffer from this syndrome may require emergency care and/or hospitalization.1,10

-Regular marijuana use and high-dose marijuana use can cause mental health symptoms that include disorientation, anxiety, and paranoia.2
+Regular marijuana use and high-dose marijuana use can cause mental health symptoms that include:2

 Using marijuana may increase a person’s chances of experiencing psychotic symptoms such as hallucinations and paranoia.
-Research has found that everyday use of high-potency weed may increase the risk of psychosis by up to 5 times.12 Other factors that may contribute to this risk include how much the drug is used, the age at first use, and genetics.12
+Research has found that everyday use of high-potency weed may increase the risk of psychosis by up to 5 times.12 Other factors that may contribute to this risk include:12

 For those who are genetically vulnerable to schizophrenia, using marijuana may heighten their risk of developing this disorder.
 For those who already suffer from schizophrenia, marijuana use may worsen the course of the illness.12